-The only way to get the Federal and State EITC is to file your taxes.
+The only way to claim the EITC and CalEITC is to file your taxes.

 More about the EITC

 EITC is a cash benefit that you can claim with confidence.
 It does not count as income and it is not a public charge.